 Simeon Nelson MRSS

-He has received numerous awards including eight Arts Council grants in Australia and the UK, a Wellcome Trust Artist Award in 2011, two Pollock-Krasner Foundation Fellowships in 2000 and 2009, and a Leverhulme Trust grant in 2007.
+He has received arts council grants in Australia and the UK, Pollock-Krasner Foundation Fellowships, Wellcome Trust arts awards, Leverhulme Trust and EU funding.
 In 1997 he was the Australian representative to the IX Triennial India, New Delhi.